-Admissions For In Year Entry
+Admissions For In-Year Entry

-- Student is admitted by Principal. - Induction is with the Director of Study. - The Director of Study will then liaise with the Year Leader and Form Tutor - Student is referred to the Director of SEBEN for diagnostic testing and then possible intervention. - Information given to staff. - A buddy system is set up in the first instance to support the student around school
+- Student is admitted by the Headteacher. - Induction is with the Director of Studies. - The Director of Study will then liaise with the Year Leader and Form Tutor. - Student is referred to the Director of SEND for diagnostic testing and then possible intervention. - Information given to staff. - A buddy system is set up in the first instance to support the student around school.